TITLE VIII—BUILDING REGULATIONS

 E. Notwithstanding the foregoing, if the inspector has reasonable cause to believe that the RDU is so hazardous, unsafe, or dangerous as to require immediate inspection to safeguard the public health or safety, the inspector shall have the right to request immediate entry to inspect the premises and use any reasonable lawful means required to enter the Property and make an inspection.

-It shall be unlawful for a landlord to recover possession of a RDU in retaliation against a tenant for exercising their right to file a complaint with the City advising that a Building, Housing or Sanitation Code or Ordinance violation or permit violation may exist on the Property.
+It shall be unlawful for a landlord to recover possession of an RDU in retaliation against a tenant for exercising their right to file a complaint with the City advising that a Building, Housing or Sanitation Code or Ordinance violation or permit violation may exist on the Property.
 (Ord.
 1552, eff.
-3/31/2023)
+3/31/2023; Ord.
+1571, eff.
+10/10/2024)

 Whenever a tenant enters into an agreement with an Owner or Operator for the rental of a residential dwelling unit, the Owner or Operator shall distribute information to the tenant about substandard housing and the tenant’s legal rights.
 (Ord.
 1552, eff.
-3/31/2023)
+3/31/2023; Ord.
+1571, eff.
+10/10/2024)

-When ownership of a RDU changes, the RDU seller shall notify, or shall cause the notification to, the Director of the change of ownership no later than sixty (60) calendar days after consummation of the sale.
+When ownership of an RDU changes, the RDU seller shall notify, or shall cause the notification to, the Director of the change of ownership no later than sixty (60) calendar days after consummation of the sale.
 If the Director is not so notified, the existing rental housing inspection certification for the RDU shall automatically terminate and be null and void.
 The new Owner will not have to pay the program fees until the following calendar year provided all current fees were paid by for the RDU.
 (Ord.
 1552, eff.
-3/31/2023)
+3/31/2023; Ord.
+1571, eff.
+10/10/2024)

-A. Any determination by the Director or a City inspector that a RDU is in violation of a Building, Housing or Sanitation Codes or Ordinances is appealable to the City Manager.
-The appeal must be in writing and filed with the City Manager within ten (10) calendar days from the date of notification of the determination.
+A. Any determination by the Director or a City inspector that an RDU is in violation of a Building, Housing or Sanitation Codes or Ordinances is appealable to the City Council.
+The appeal must be in writing and filed with the City Manager’s Office within ten (10) calendar days from the date of notification of the determination.
 An appeal fee established by resolution of the City Council shall be applied if the appeal finds in favor of the City.
 The appeal shall specifically identify the determination that is the subject of that appeal and the reasons why, in the appellant’s opinion, the determination is erroneous.
-Failure of the City Manager to receive a timely notice of appeal constitutes a waiver of the right to contest any such determination.
+Failure of the City Manager’s Office to receive a timely notice of appeal constitutes a waiver of the right to contest any such determination.

 B. Appeals under this subsection shall be heard as follows:

 1. Upon receipt of an appeal, the City Manager shall set a date for hearing not less than ten (10) calendar days or more than sixty (60) calendar days from the date the City Manager receives a complete appeal.
-The City Manager may act as the hearing officer or may convene one (1) or more persons to act as the hearing officer.
+The City Council may designate another City Board, Commission, or individual to act as the hearing officer.

 a.
 The City inspector’s or other City official’s determination and supporting documentation shall constitute prima facie evidence of the respective facts contained in those documents.
 Both the appellant and the Director and City inspector shall be given opportunities to present additional evidence concerning the determination at the hearing.
 The hearing officer may rely on any relevant evidence that is material to the alleged violations.
 Failure of an appellant to appear at the hearing shall constitute a waiver of the right to contest the determination.